voidstrap/Voidstrap/README.md

-# Voidstrap: A Modern, Feature-Rich Bloxstrap Fork
+# 🌌 Voidstrap: A Next-Gen Bloxstrap Fork

-**Voidstrap** is a next-gen fork of [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap), crafted to supercharge your **Roblox** experience.
-With sleek design upgrades, advanced functionality, and robust performance improvements, Voidstrap puts you in total control of your Roblox client.
+**Voidstrap** is a modern and feature-rich fork of [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap), designed to elevate your **Roblox** experience.
+With a refined interface, enhanced stability, and powerful features, Voidstrap gives you full control over how you play.

 <p align="center">
   <img src="https://github.com/midaskira/Voidstrap/blob/main/Images/VOIDSTRAP-Photoroom.png" alt="Voidstrap Logo">
 </p>

-<p align="center"><strong>⭐ Enjoying Voidstrap?
+<p align="center"><strong>⭐ Like Voidstrap?
 Star the repo and help it grow!</strong></p>

-> ⚠️ **Only download Voidstrap from official sources:**
+> ⚠️ **Only download Voidstrap from trusted sources:**
-> [This GitHub repo](https://github.com/midaskira/Voidstrap) and our [Discord server](https://discord.gg/PE8ZeNSdS2) are the only verified sources.
-Avoid third-party links for your safety.
+> [This GitHub repo](https://github.com/midaskira/Voidstrap) and our [Discord server](https://discord.gg/PE8ZeNSdS2) are the only official channels.
+Never download from third-party links.

 ---